elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## AppCenter

 AppCenter received a new Flatpak Repair feature which fixes an issue where some Flatpak runtimes could not be installed.
+Plus, we no longer split out apps from alt stores into a separate header in category views.
+Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.

 ## Mail